LucasVChaves/LedController/README.md

 -> Using an arduino nano and a WS2812B LED strip
 -> Using the FastLED library
 -> Not fully tested yet

+## -> Might integrate some bluetooth connection later, but i'm lazy :P